joemasilotti/masilotti.com/src/_posts/2023-08-22-solopreneur-on-vacation.md

 Hell, I’m writing this newsletter right now from a coffee shop before the rest of my travel group wakes up!

-But what I always fail to see is **helpful** time off is.
+But what I always fail to see is how **helpful** time off is.
 Even to me.

 If I’m stuck and can’t figure something out the **last** thing I want to do is step away.
 But going for a quick walk almost always brings me clarity and highlights something I’d previously overlooked.